top of page

 In Lucca.

 Everywhere were old buildings and narrow streets paved with large rectangular stones.
 We parked our bikes on a square.
-I stored their location in our GPS, otherwise we might not have been able to find them back.
-We walked through the city and passed a beautiful church made in a unusual style.
+I stored their location in our GPS.
+Otherwise, we might not have been able to find them afterward.
+We walked through the city and passed a beautiful church made in an unusual style.

 Chiesa di San Michele.

-It was very crowded with tourists, but not in a bad way.
-We drank a bit on a terrace and went in search for our bikes.
+It was crowded with tourists, but not in a bad way.
+We drank a bit on a terrace and searched for our bikes.

 In Lucca.